Voltage Transformer

 Details

-The L4 inductance, which represents the magnetic flux losses of the fourth winding.
+The inductance is L4, which represents the magnetic flux loss of the fourth winding.

 Dependencies

-To use this parameter, set the parameter Number of windings to .
-Four
+To use this parameter, set for the parameter Number of windings meaning Four, Five or Six.

 |